schellenberg/computerscience20/docs/_sources/Python/Overview/FirstTurtleProgram.rst.txt

       :width: 150
       :align: left

    The following program uses a turtle to draw a capital T in white on a green background as shown to the left, but the lines are mixed up.
 The program should do all necessary set-up, create the turtle, and set the pen size to 10.
 After that the turtle should turn to face north, draw a line that is 150 pixels long, turn to face west, and draw a line that is 50 pixels long.
 Next, the turtle should turn 180 degrees and draw a line that is 100 pixels long.
-Finally, set the window to close when the user clicks in it.

    Drag the blocks of statements from the left column to the right column and put them in the right order.
 Then click on *Check* to see if you are right.
 You will be told if any of the lines are in the wrong order.
    -----